LouisD18/18-DOF-Hexapod/README.md

-# Terrain-Adaptable-18-DOF-Hexapod
+# 18-DOF-Hexapod
-Development of a 18 DOF personal Hexapod.
+Development of an 18 DOF personal Hexapod.
 In April 2026, I started to build a 6 legged robot controlled through Arduino as a hobby project.

 Features:
 - Tripod gait genereation